 For contracts providing death benefits, higher mortality rates would lead to an increase in claims costs.
+Higher than expected incidence would increase costs over the level currently assumed in the calculation of liabilities.

+Uncertainty over mortality experience is somewhat elevated at present due to the ongoing COVID-19 global pandemic.
+However, experience has been relatively benign to date and the situation is being monitored closely.

-Higher than expected incidence or duration would increase costs over the level currently assumed in the calculation of liabilities The pricing of protection business is based on assumptions of future trends in mortality and morbidity having regard to past experience.
-Underwriting criteria are defined setting out the risks that are unacceptable and the terms for non- standard risks presented by the lives to be insured.
-Mortality experience is compared to that assumed within the pricing basis with variances subject to actuarial investigation Persistency risk Lapses may result in a loss of future profits and anti-selection risk.
-This risk relates to the reinsurance of mortality risk only.
-The pricing basis for protection reinsurance includes provision for persistency which has due regard for experience and expected future trends.
-Expense risk Pricing long term insurance business requires assumptions regarding the future cost of product servicing.
+The pricing of protection business is based on assumptions of future trends in mortality having regard to past experience.
+Underwriting criteria are defined setting out the risks that are unacceptable.
+Mortality experience is compared to that assumed within the pricing basis with variances subject to actuarial investigation.
+Adverse mortality stop loss reinsurance is used to mitigate the risk of extreme concentration of deaths over a short period of time, for example during a pandemic.

+Persistency risk

+Lapses may result in a loss of future profits and anti-selection risk.

+This risk relates to mortality risk business only.
+The pricing basis for protection reinsurance includes provision for persistency which has due regard for past experience and expected future trends.

+Expense risk

+Pricing long term insurance business requires assumptions regarding the future cost of product servicing.
 A significant adverse divergence in actual expenses experience could reduce product profitability.

 In determining pricing assumptions, account is taken of changes in price indices and the costs of employment, with stress testing used to evaluate the effect of significant deviations.
-Actual product servicing costs are monitored relative to the costs assumed with the product pricing basis, with variances investigated.
-Concentration (catastrophe) risk Insurance risk may be concentrated in geographic regions, altering the risk profile of the Company.
-For general insurance business, the risk acceptance policy, terms and premiums reflect expected claims and cost associated with a location and avoids adverse selection.
-Additionally, exposure by location is monitored to ensure there is a geographic spread of risk.
-General Insurance Catastrophe risk Accumulations of claims can lead to claims Significant weather events such as windstorms and coastal and river floods are the most likely perils that will cause higher claims than anticipated.
-This is managed through using appropriate models and assumptions to price the risk
+Actual product servicing costs are monitored relative to the costs assumed with the business plan, with variances investigated.